 There is a unique space in the museum that shows different types of kimchi or fermented food from across the world.
 The room, known as kimchium, is temperature-controlled like a walk-in refrigerator with long shelves lined with glass jars.

 There are kimchi-making programs for international visitors who want more hands-on knowledge.
-You can choose to make either spicy baechu kimchi or the non-spicy baekkimchi (white kimchi).
-And the best part, you can take the kimchi you made back home.
+You can choose to make either spicy baechu kimchi or the non-spicy baekkimchi.
+And the best part, you can take the food you made back home.

 Address: 4-6F, 35-4, Insadong-gil, Jongno-gu, Seoul